-PHASE TWO Phase Two involves walking a modified dirt shift with a small group of other Alphas and a Mentor.
-Half way through the shift, the teams and Mentors will split up and change, at which point you will be sent out with a new team of Alphas and a different Mentor.
-These short shifts are designed for Mentors to get an idea of how Alphas interact, both with participants and with other Rangers, and how Alphas oriented and handle themselves within Black Rock City.At the end of Phase Two, your Mentors will meet as a team to discuss your shift.
+PHASE TWO Phase Two involves walking 1-2 modified dirt shifts with a group of other Alphas and Mentors.
+These short shifts are designed for Mentors to get an idea of how Alphas interact, both with participants and with other Rangers, and how Alphas oriented and handle themselves within Black Rock City.
+At the end of Phase Two, your Mentors will meet as a team to discuss your shift.
 You'll be invited to enjoy a cup of coffee at Center Camp or just hang out.
 They will reemerge after a little while to tell you if you passed or not.
 POSSIBLE OUTCOMES OF YOUR MENTOR SHIFT OUTCOME 1: You are invited to join the Rangers ("passed" your shift).
 You may receive some advice from your Mentors on things to work on during your Ranger shifts.
 OUTCOME 2: Your Mentors do not feel that you are a good fit for the Rangers, either for this year or in general (referred to as "bonked" (see glossary) in Ranger jargon).
 Your Mentors should explain what led them to this decision.
 OUTCOME 3: You realize, over the course of your Mentor shift, that the Rangers are not where you want to spend your volunteer time at Burning Man (sometimes called "self-bonking").
 Regardless of the outcome of your Mentoring shift, we really appreciate that you came out and gave Rangering a try.
 If you pass, please take some time to sign up for shifts with Echelon at the HQ window.
 Also, please stick around: you will be gifted with your first Ranger shirt and hat and can also sign up for shifts with Echelon at the HQ window.
-You are also encouraged to attend the Rebar Ceremony (Thursday, 5 PM, at HQ), during which new Rangers are welcomed into the Ranger community.
+You are also encouraged to attend the RebarCeremony during which new Rangers are welcomed into the Ranger community.
 If you did not pass, remember that Ranger Mentors are instructed to not pass someone unless they are absolutely sure they're a good fit and are ready to Ranger immediately.
 Your Ranger Mentor will explain to you why they made the decision that this wasn't your year to join the Rangers.
 Feel free to ask them questions about your experience.
 Think about what your Mentors cited as reasons for being bonked, and consider trying again next year.
-The skills that you learned in training very much translate into your life experience.
 Finally, enjoy your time in Black Rock City!
 There are lots of ways to volunteer and participate, and the experience of going to a Ranger training and walking with a Ranger mentor will add to those experiences.
+If you have not passed Mentoring twice in back-to-back years and have been advised to receive additional training or experience on playa before coming back to Mentor again, you must take a year off from Mentoring altogether before making another attempt.
+Go enjoy being a Burner for a bit - it's fun out there-or explore other volunteer opportunities.
+If, after taking a year off, you do not pass Mentoring again, you will need to take yet another year off before making further attempts to join the Ranger department.
 RANGER RESPONSIBILITIES

 UN-RANGERLY BEHAVIOR

 Losing self control

-Abusing speci
+Abusing special

-lisusing the community
+Misusing the community

-rust
+Sevual harassment

 Any act of violence

 Sexual misconduct

-emergency

-Knowingly neglecting
+Being intoxicated while

+Failing to report an

+Failing to report a must report situation

-Ranger responsibilities
+Knowingly neglecting Ranger responsibilities

 Knowingly misleading participants, staff or law enforcement

-Failing to keep confidential information
+Failing to keep confidential information confidential

 BLACK ROCK RANGERS, WHILE ON SHIFT: